Gallery-of-Kaeon/Kaeon-JS/README.md

 vanilla JavaScript with Kaeon United can do everything that vanilla JavaScript already does, while also being just as good a first language as Python, albeit with a vastly greater range of application.

-It could even be said that,
+In conclusion,
+vanilla JavaScript with Kaeon United could easily constitute the entire language stack for the vast majority of applications that do not require native code, while remaining consistent on all levels of said stack.
+Furthermore,
-unless they wish to work on performance critical applications requiring native code, that a programmer who learns JavaScript with Kaeon United as their first language may never need to learn another.
+unless they wish to work on performance critical applications requiring native code, a programmer who learns JavaScript with Kaeon United as their first language may never need to learn another.

 <h2 align="center">How to Use</h2>